What are cataracts?

 Cataracts are common as we age.
 It’s estimated that by the time an American turns 80, he or she has a 50/50 chance of either having cataracts or having already had surgery to address them.
 Surgery is the only treatment option for cataracts.

-Who is at a greater risk for developing cataracts?
+Who is at risk for developing cataracts

 As mentioned above, about half of all people will develop cataracts in their lifetime.
 The simple passing of time is the predominant risk factor, but there are other risk factors that can increase your chance of developing cataracts.